Enalean/tuleap-documentation-en/languages/en/user-guide/mediawiki.rst

 Permissions
 -----------

+Note for long time Mediawiki users.
+Contrary of default Mediawiki, in Tuleap 'anonymous' can only Read pages (they cannot create nor edit).

+As of today, when you have a public Tuleap project, you cannot block anonymous users to browse the pages.

+Shall you need to have a private Mediawiki, you should switch your project to Private.

 Mapping between Tuleap and Mediawiki user groups
 `````````````````````````````````````````````````

-There is a mapping between Tuleap and Mediawiki default user groups.
+There is a default mapping between Tuleap and Mediawiki default user groups.

 Users added in Tuleap groups will be automatically added in corresponding Mediawiki groups.
 It is no more possible
 to add users in Mediawiki groups directly from Mediawiki.